Anthony A. Orlandi

 - Tennessee Registry of Election Finance v.
 Williamson Strong, et al. (Administrative Proceeding): Conducted administrative trial and obtained dismissal of all Registry charges against five Williamson County parents improperly accused of being an unregistered political campaign committee, and obtained post-judgment fee and cost award of over $160,000.

 - Davis Neurology, et al. v.
 Dental Equities, et al., Case No. 4:16-cv-00371-BSM (E.D.
 Ark.): Successfully petitioned for preliminary and final approval of $1.7 million class action settlement on behalf of class of recipients of unsolicited junk faxes.

 - Staubus, et al. v.
-Purdue, et al. (Sullivan Cnty, Tenn.): Currently serving as counsel for multiple Tennessee District Attorneys General and a baby born drug-dependent in lawsuit against opioid manufacturers and East Tennessee pill mills, helping clients to obtain a default judgment against a manufacturer defendant and a $35 million settlement.
+Purdue, et al. (Sullivan County, Tenn.): Represented Northeast Tennessee local governments and a baby born drug-dependent in a lawsuit against opioid manufacturers and East Tennessee pill mills, helping clients to obtain a default judgment against a manufacturer defendant and a $35 million settlement.

 Professional Honors and Activities

 - Nashville Chapter of the Law Association for Women, “Good Guy” Nominee, 2015

 - Tennessee Bar Association

 - Nashville Bar Association

 - American Constitution Society, Nashville Chapter, board member